Pink Line (Namma Metro)

-The Pink Line of Namma Metro is under construction and will form part of the metro rail network for the city of Bangalore, Karnataka, India.
+The Pink Line of Namma Metro is under construction and will form part of the metro rail network for the city of Bengaluru, Karnataka, India.
 The 21.25 km line connects Kalena Agrahara station (previously named Gottigere) on Bannerghatta Road in the south with Nagawara station on Outer Ring Road in the north.

+The line passes from the southern suburbs and neighbourhoods of Bengaluru, such as Gottigere, Hulimavu, Jaya Prakash Nagar, Tavarekere, Dairy Circle Junction, Langford Town along Bannerghatta Road with the central parts of Bengaluru such as MG Road, Shivaji Nagar, Cantonment and passes through the northern residential areas of Bangalore such as along Pottery Town, Venkateshpura, Kadugondanahalli and Nagawara along the Nagawara Road.

 The Pink Line is mostly underground (13.92 km) but also has a 6.98 km elevated section and a 0.48 km at-grade (surface) section.
 There are 18 stations on the line, including 12 underground and 6 elevated ones.
 Pink Line will have an interchange with the Purple Line at MG Road station.
-It will also have interchanges with the Yellow line at Jayadeva Hospital station and with the Blue Line at Nagawara.
+It will also have interchanges with the Yellow line at Jayadeva Hospital station, the Blue Line at Nagawara, and the Orange Line at JP Nagar 4th Phase.
 The Blue Line is under construction.

-The entire line is planned to open in two phases where the first phase, covering a total distance of 7.5 km stretch (Kalena Agrahara - Tavarekere), is expected to be operational around May 2026 whereas the second phase, covering the remaining distance of 13.8 km stretch (Dairy Circle - Nagawara) is expected to be operational around December 2026 (along with Phase 2A of Blue Line).
+The entire line is planned to open in two phases where the first phase, covering a total distance of 7.5 km stretch (Kalena Agrahara - Tavarekere), is expected to be operational by mid-October 2026 whereas the second phase, covering the remaining distance of 13.8 km stretch (Dairy Circle - Nagawara) is expected to be operational around March 2027 (along with Phase 2A of Blue Line).